 THE FLAVORS OF NEW ORLEANS ARE AS DEEP & RICH AS IT’S HISTORY & CULTURE

-Named after the 7th ward of New Orleans, an area of the city well known for it’s Creole heritage and history and the “more than just dinner” spirit of classic supper clubs, the Seventh Ward Supper Club aims to give guests an experience they will remember, full of bold flavors, storytelling, a touch of nostalgia, and a level of openness and warm hospitality that will make you feel like you’re enjoying a one of a kind meal among friends.
+Named after the 7th ward of New Orleans, an area of the city well known for it’s Creole heritage and history and the “more than just dinner” spirit of classic supper clubs, Seventh Ward Supper Club aims to give guests an experience they will remember… full of bold flavors, storytelling, a touch of nostalgia, and a level of openness and warm hospitality that will make you feel like you’re enjoying a one of a kind meal among friends.

 Join us for a taste of the soul of New Orleans, right here in Amsterdam.
 Sign up now to our newsletter to stay updated on the next event!